lawrenceevalyn/MASTERS-ESSAY/research-log.md

 Realizing that google OCR is much, much better than NCCO, probably due to quality of PDFs?
 Definitely thinking that re-OCR-ing from pdfs is going to be my best bet.
 Not sure about copyright status of google books?
 Have to research whether I can extract PDFs (or, please, heaven, please!) txt files *without* breaking DRM.

-It does look like, with NCCO Corvey as a back up, a lot more of these are available than I though.
+It does look like, with NCCO Corvey as a back up, a lot more of these are available than I thought.
 I expect I'll have 150 to 200 in the end!

 ## 3 August 2015

 Very annoyed to discover that #101, TALES OF TERROR, is in *verse*! **Verse!!** Not a novel at all!
 And this on top of, apparently, not really being written by Matthew Lewis.

-Unsure how to proceed-- wish I should just strike through the text; maybe hide the row?
+Unsure how to proceed-- wish I could just strike through the text; maybe hide the row?

 ## 30 July 2015